SkyLabs-Innovation-Group/SkyDrop/README.md

 Open sourced under MIT license, we built SkyDrop using .NET’s native cross-platform app framework Xamarin.
 The app is maintained openly by C# developers who appreciate its usefulness.
 You can find the source code on Github if you’re interested to read it.

 Many FAQs about SkyDrop can be answered by reading Skynet’s Siasky portal’s privacy policy.
 It’s actually short and quite understandable, credit to Skynet Labs.
-As we are powered by Skynet’s decentralised file publishing platform, SkyDrop can’t see your files, it only publishes them to Skynet via the https://siasky.net portal.
+As we are powered by Skynet’s decentralised file publishing platform, SkyDrop can’t see your files, it only publishes them to Skynet via the https://siasky.net portal (or whichever you have selected in app)

 We are developing an adjacent web app which can now be used to encode skylinks, and will soon also be integrated with MySky, hopefully making the web and mobile apps easy to use alongside each other. https://encodeqr.hns.siasky.net/